Thin Green Line continues to reach more Fallen Ranger families each year.

 “The families of fallen rangers often live in remote areas with limited access to services in their own country, let alone avenues to international aid.”

-With contacts in over 25 countries, Game Rangers Association of Africa (GRAA) liaise directly with the colleagues of Fallen Rangers to facilitate help for the families.
-Part of the International Ranger Federation, GRAA have made it possible to reach more families in 2021 despite the impact of COVID-19.
+With contacts in over 25 countries, Game Rangers Association of Africa (GRAA) liaise directly with the colleagues of fallen rangers to facilitate help for the families.
+Part of the International Ranger Federation, GRAA have made it possible to reach many families who would otherwise be left without any hope for a new future.

 “Working with GRAA and other in-country organisations, we can navigate language and cultural aspects and deliver assistance without long delays,” Sean said.